barbarakogus/barbarakogus/README.md

 I am a Full-stack JavaScript developer with a foundation in forest engineering.<br> Over the past three years, I've dedicated myself to honing my programming skills.<br>
-I constantly seek improvement, so any guidance or insights are greatly appreciated.
+I always look for ways to improve, so I'd appreciate any tips or insights you'd like to share!

 📬 Contact